JuliaAstro/LombScargle.jl/docs/src/index.md

 !!! tip

-    Usually, plotting the periodogram can give you a clue of what's going on.
+    Usually, plotting the periodogram can give you a clearer idea of what's going on.

 ### Significance of the Peaks